Q: What is acupuncture?

 A: You might have tried weight loss programs in the past but end up with disappointment - either not losing weight as expected or losing weight but bouncing back more.
 This is not your fault.
 A standardized weight loss program normally does not address your unique health conditions and barriers.

 The approach of our weight loss program is holistic and tailor made to individuals.
-We will help you to set up a realistic goal up-front.
+We may help you to set up a realistic goal up-front.
 No special diet or vigorous physical exercise is required.
-The healthy weight will be stored naturally through acupuncture treatment, cupping, Chinese herbs, weight loss tea, Qigong exercises and dietary advises.
-Apart from losing weight, you will feel more balanced and energetic, sleep better at night and become happier during the day.
+The healthy weight may be stored naturally through sessions of acupuncture, cupping, Chinese herbs, weight loss tea, Qigong exercises and dietary advises.
+Apart from losing weight, you may feel more balanced and energetic, sleep better at night and become happier during the day.

-Classical Chinese Medicine theory holds that there are two mechanisms of pain: Qi blockage (不通則痛) and inadequate of nourishment (不榮則痛) to the affected area.
-The causes of blockage and non-nourishment can vary from simply external injury such as strain and sprain, musculoskeletal conditions such as tennis elbow and bulging disc, internal imbalance such as headache, migraine and nerve pain, to chronic diseases such fibromyalgia and cancer.
-Depending on your conditions, we can give you temporary relief in the first couple of sessions but will definitely address the root causes for your long-term benefits.
+A: Classical Chinese Medicine theory holds that there are two mechanisms of pain: Qi blockage (不通則痛) and inadequate of nourishment (不榮則痛) to the affected area.
+The causes of blockage and non-nourishment may vary from simply external injury such as strain and sprain, musculoskeletal conditions such as tennis elbow and bulging disc, internal imbalance such as headache, migraine and nerve pain, to chronic diseases such fibromyalgia and cancer.
+Depending on your conditions, we may give you temporary relief in the first couple of sessions and will address the root causes for your long-term benefits.

 Q: I know there are many benefits of meditation but I cannot sit still.
 What is the best way to start?